|The Brahms-Haydn Variations

 One of the seminal masterworks of French music, Ravel's shimmering score paints a musical fresco for the pastoral tale of the young shepherd Daphnis' love for the wood nymph, Chloe.
 In a wonderful suspension between abstraction and narrative, Benjamin Millepied's ability to create ever-shifting patterns is on dazzling display with a balletic language echoing the frieze-like figures of a Greek vase, captivatingly complemented by a production design of color-infused geometric forms in perpetual movement.
 This is a unity of music, dance and art at its harmonious best.

 A self-proclaimed "visual artist whose medium is dance," choreographer Jessica Lang incorporates striking design elements and transforms classical ballet language to conceive a complete universe, both artfully crafted and emotionally engaging.
-For her ABT commission, Lang finds an intriguing inspiration for her "visual music" in a suite by Fanny Mendelssohn, the sister of composer Felix Mendelssohn, whose most famous work, Das Jahr (The Year), is a musical diary depicting the months of the year she spent in Rome with her family.
+Lang finds an intriguing inspiration for her "visual music" in a piano suite by Fanny Mendelssohn, the sister of composer Felix Mendelssohn, for her ABT commission.

 Choreography by Frederick Ashton | Music by César Franck